AdobeDocs/pass.en/help/accountiq/export-acc-information.md

 **Week/ Month**

-The week or the month, which you selected on the **[!UICONTROL GRANULARITY AND TIME INTERVAL]** option in the segment selector, for which the sharing statistics are sought.
+The week or the month, which you selected on the **[!UICONTROL Granularity and Time Interval]** option in the segment selector, for which the sharing statistics are sought.

 **MVPD**